- The Unseen Therapist

 All of this, of course, leads us to the how-to's of specific events.
 Learn this piece well because your use of it can spell the difference between extraordinary success and apparent failure.

-So, let’s define a specific event: It is like a short, emotionally charged, very specific "mental movie" from your past lasting a few seconds to a minute or two.
-It has characters, a beginning, an end and, most importantly, an emotional crescendo.
+So, let’s define a specific event: It is like a short, emotionally charged, very specific "mental movie" from your past lasting a few seconds to a maximum of a minute or two.
+It has characters, a beginning, an end and, most importantly, an emotional crescendo (a brief spike in intensity that you can still feel).
 If there is more than one crescendo, shorten the movie to contain only one.

 - Incorrect example: My father often abused me.
 (Way too general.
 Very little specificity.
 No emotional crescendo involved.
 Not a specific event.)

-- Correct example: The time when my father hit me in front of my friends at my age eight birthday party and I felt so angry.
+- Correct example: The moment when my father hits me in front of my friends at my age eight birthday party and I still feel so angry.
 (Very specific.
 A specific event with an emotional crescendo).

 To help assure that you are aiming at a true specific event, it is useful to house the wording within a sentence of this form…